FOLLOW US

 White Water Tower in Rapid City South Dakota dallasgolden/ Getty Images

 Rapid City, South Dakota, is home to about 75,000 people and is both a retirement and tourist destination known for its proximity to Mt.
 Rushmore.
-The Wall Street Journal listed Rapid City in the top spot in its Spring 2022 Emerging Housing Markets Index.
+The Wall Street Journal put Rapid City at the top spot of its Spring 2022 Emerging Housing Markets Index.
 Home buyers from the East Coast, Colorado, and California have been drawn to this town near the Wyoming border.
 Why?
 Because of the small-town atmosphere, outdoor recreation opportunities, robust local economy, and more affordable housing market.

 Advertisement